top of page

 Two final features worth exploring are the revamped Pitch modules and the Mixer’s scanner mode.

-1. Pitch Modules: Users can now assign independent pitch behaviours to different layers.
-A lead sound can be designed where a secondary layer is set to "Previous Source Key."
-This creates a "chasing" effect where the harmony layer always lags one note behind the melody, creating a slurred, fluid articulation perfect for portamento-heavy leads.
+1. Pitch Modules: You can now assign independent pitch behaviors to different layers.
+Imagine designing a lead sound where a secondary layer is set to "Previous Source Key."
+This creates a "chasing" effect, where the harmony layer always lags one note behind the melody.
+It results in a slurred, fluid articulation that’s perfect for portamento-heavy leads.

 The Verdict

-Zebra 3 is not a simple update; it has been over 10 years in the making now.
-A complex, demanding, and utterly magical instrument.
+Zebra 3 is not just a simple update; it’s been over 10 years in the making.
+It’s a complex, demanding, and utterly magical instrument.
 While the lack of legacy compatibility or a sequencer might deter some initially, the "Zen" of this machine is found in its depths.
 It rewards those who look under the hood and understand why the signal is moving the way it is.

 Comments